2012 Florida State Seminoles football team

 The 2012 Florida State Seminoles football team, variously Florida State or FSU, represented Florida State University in the sport of American football during the 2012 NCAA Division I FBS football season.
 The Seminoles were led by third-year head coach Jimbo Fisher, and played their home games at Bobby Bowden Field at Doak Campbell Stadium in Tallahassee, Florida.
 They were members of the Atlantic Coast Conference, playing in the Atlantic Division.
 2012 marked the Seminoles' 21st season as a member of the ACC and their eighth in the ACC's Atlantic Division.

 During the 2012 season, Florida State won its first ACC title since 2005, advancing to their first BCS bowl since that season as well, and won ten regular season games for the first time since the 2003 season.
 The Seminoles also won their first BCS game since the 2000 Sugar Bowl.
 The team also tied the school record for most games won in a single season and finished in the top ten of both major polls for the first time since the 2000 season.

-Previous season

-Florida State ended the 2011 season with a 9–4 record (5–3 in ACC play).
-They were led by head coach Jimbo Fisher in his second year of head coaching.
-The Seminoles lost two starters on offense (offensive tackle Zebrie Sanders and WR Bert Reed), three on defense (linebacker Nigel Bradham, safety Terrance Parks, and cornerback Mike Harris), and one special teams player (punter Shawn Powell).
-All six of Florida State's departing players were on NFL rosters in 2012.